88saiba/furupy/README.md

 ###### DISCLAIMER: Sorry, this is a gabut (means not that important) project, haha!
 But you can try it if you're unsure about something.
 There are many choices available, and you just have to submit your selection to this application.

-This help us decide which whatever doubts there are in their heart.
-It allows users to input a list of anythings randomly, and save the results to a text file.
+This help us decide which whatever doubts there are in our heart.
+It allows you to input a list of anythings randomly, and save the results to a text file.

 ## Features
 - Input and manage a list of items along with their IDs.